Real-VeerSandhu/Distributed-Serving-Engine/README.md

 **Goal.** Provide a small, well-documented reference implementation (no heavy dependencies) of a distributed inference engine.
 It demonstrates architectural patterns and optimizations you can use to scale model inference across machines/processes while keeping the core orchestration and tooling in plain Python.

-**Audience.** Engineers and researchers who want a clear, minimal, educational system that can be extended to production by swapping in fast inference backends (PyTorch, TensorFlow, ONNX Runtime, Triton, etc.).
+**Audience.** Developers who want a clear, minimal, educational system that can be extended to production by swapping in fast inference backends (PyTorch, TensorFlow, ONNX Runtime, Triton, etc.).

 ## High-level features (showcased)

 - **Coordinator / Orchestrator** — receives inference requests, performs routing, model selection, and scheduling.
 - **Worker nodes** — run model sessions and handle batched inference.
 Each worker exposes a simple RPC API (TCP sockets / asyncio) implemented with stdlib.
-- **KV cache management** — shared request/response cache with LRU eviction; optional persistence via `sqlite3`.
+- **KV cache management** — shared request/response cache with LRU eviction; optional persistence
 - **Disaggregated inference** — separate processes for model serving and for pre/post-processing to demonstrate vertical split of concerns.
 - **Sharding & routing** — split model or requests across workers (simple hash-based sharding), plus fallback routing.
 - **Batching & coalescing** — combine compatible queries into larger batches to improve throughput.
 - **Lightweight telemetry** — request tracing and basic metrics (latency, throughput) using stdlib `time` and logging.

-## Architecture diagram (conceptual)

-Coordinator (accepts requests) -> Router -> KV Cache -> Batcher -> Worker Pool (multiple worker processes / machines)

-Workers: Preprocessor -> Model Inference -> Postprocessor

-KV Cache and Model Registry are accessible by coordinator and workers.

-## Why "vanilla" Python?

-This repo focuses on architecture and control-plane logic in plain Python so you can:
-- Understand distributed patterns without the noise of complex frameworks
-- Replace components later with high-performance alternatives
-- Learn core trade-offs (consistency, latency vs throughput, caching)

 ## Folder layout (shell)